adotj/odin-recipes/README.md

 I built a basic HTML website with the skills learned in The Odin Project's Foundations track.
-In this project I was able to create a website with links to other pages, reference images, create ordered and ordered lists, and make use of multiple headers.ß
+In this project I was able to create a website with links to other pages, reference images, create ordered and ordered lists, and make use of multiple headers.